HomeWrestlers › Mita Taiki

 When will Mita return from injury?

-How can I watch Mita's bouts when he returns?
+How can I watch Mita's bouts?

-When Mita returns, his bouts will be available on ABEMA Premium, which streams every division.
+When Mita returns, his bouts will be available on ABEMA Premium, which streams every division from Jonokuchi through Makuuchi.
 NHK only covers Makuuchi and select Juryo bouts.
-If you are outside Japan, a VPN like NordVPN is needed to access ABEMA.
-ABEMA offers a 2-week free trial.
+Outside Japan, a VPN may be needed to access ABEMA.
+New subscribers get a 2-week free trial.